 - 1. Access AGS Prime and log in using your individual username and password. - 2.
 On the top blue menu ribbon, select Participant Management. - 3.
 On the side blue menu ribbon, select Create New Participant. - 4.
 Complete the Participant Profile form by entering all required information.
 (Required fields are marked with an asterisk).
-Note: For Approval Status, select "approved" only if the student has received a grant-funded service (see definition of grant-funded service in the Glossary section).
-Students are not counted as participants served by DOL until they have been both deemed eligible and received a grant-funded service, and those conditions are not reported to DOL until the participant is marked as "approved" in Prime. - 5.
-Click the Save button at the top of the form.
+Note: For Review Status, select "reviewed" only if the student has received a grant-funded service (see definition of grant-funded service in the Glossary section).
+Students are not counted as participants served by DOL until they have been both deemed eligible and received a grant-funded service, and those conditions are not reported to DOL until the participant is marked as "reviewed" in Prime.

+5. Click the Save button at the top of the form.